 John Giordano is a Partner in the firm’s Government Affairs practice.
-In this capacity, Mr. Giordano provides clients with strategic counsel on international, government, and regulatory law, with an emphasis on energy and environment.
+In this capacity, Mr. Giordano provides clients with strategic counsel on international, government, and regulatory law.

-Immediately before joining the Trump Transition Team, Mr. Giordano was the founding Assistant Commissioner for the division of Air Quality, Energy and Sustainability (AQES) at the New Jersey Department of Environmental Protection (NJDEP).
+Prior to joining Archer, Mr. Giordano was the founding Assistant Commissioner for the division of Air Quality, Energy and Sustainability (AQES) at the New Jersey Department of Environmental Protection (NJDEP).
 The creation of AQES marked one of the most comprehensive reorganizations of the Department and ushered in a new focus on energy security.
 Here, Mr. Giordano was also instrumental in drafting the comprehensive update to the state’s 2011 Energy Master Plan, and served as the Governor’s representative on the Delaware River Basin Commission.

 Prior to entering state service, Mr. Giordano was Executive Vice President and Chief Legal Officer for a regional transportation and equipment leasing company, where he was responsible for all legal, compliance, and external affairs functions.
 In this capacity, he provided counsel on environmental, regulatory, and compliance issues, as well as commercial transactions, products liability, corporate real estate, logistics, and operational matters, including employment and labor relations.